Direction Preferring Confidence Intervals: CIs for the selected parameters

-The $\mathrm{mFCR}$ is similar to the marginal False Discovery Rate (mFDR).
+Conditional coverage control entails FCR control for independent test statistics \citep{weinstein2013selection}.
+The conditional control applies to each specific parameter individually, whereas the control of FWER or FCR is based on average expectation across all parameters.
+So the conditional coverage is controlled regardless of the number of parameters $m$, as long as the selection rules is based on individual thresholding, i.e., selection rules such as $|Y_i| > t_i$.
+This invites a comparison with the CIs designed to control the FCR, such as the BY05- adjusted CIs.

+Under dependency, the conditional intervals control the marginal FCR ($\mathrm{mFCR}$).
 Controlling the mFDR is very similar to controlling the FDR, unless the signal is weak or sparse \citep{sun2007oracle}.
 However, it is typically easier to prove mFDR control over FDR control.
 For confidence intervals, we cannot prove FCR control for general dependence across the estimators, but we have mFCR control of the conditional CIs over the selected parameters, as formalized in the following theorem.